 “Do you think we should?
 What if it’s a trap?”

 “Who’s trap?”
 Disdain filled Hansel’s voice.
-“He has not power over us, not while he’s trapped here by her.”
+“He has no power over us, not while he’s trapped here.”

 Within seconds, the sounds of gingerbread breaking off and quiet crunching, and louder moans of delight, filled the darkened room.
 Thomas reached for the door handle.